Program description

 |

-Lecture to medical students at local school of medicine
+Lecture to medical students from area school of medicine

 |